Makit County: Administrative divisions

+The county includes 2 towns and 8 townships.

 Economy

 The county has a highly developed irrigation system.
 Agricultural products of the county include cotton, corn, wheat, flax, melons, and sugar beet.
 The livestock industry is strong.
 Local specialities include dried apricot and raisins.
 Industries include coal mining, tractor manufacture, construction, textiles, etc.

 Demographics

 As of 2015, 225,608 of the 272,010 residents of the county were Uyghur, 45,241 were Han Chinese and 1,161 were from other ethnic groups.

 As of 1999, 78.36% of the population of Makit (Markit, Maigaiti) County was Uyghur and 21.43% of the population was Han Chinese.